PIMCO1B-BTTAI/PIMCO-Text2SQL/sqlite/sqlite-shell-setup.md

 ### Usage in VSCode:
 Below are instructions for using SQLite within VSCode.

-1. Run import_files.py:
-`python import_files.py`
-2. Open an SQLite shell to interact with the database.
+1. Open an SQLite shell to interact with the database.
 In your terminal:
 `sqlite3 nport.db`
-3. Test a query: `SELECT * FROM table_name LIMIT 10;`
+2. Test a query: `SELECT * FROM table_name LIMIT 10;`
-4. Enter `.exit` to exit the SQLite shell.
+3. Enter `.exit` to exit the SQLite shell.

-Note: This will generate a large .db file that cannot be pushed to Github.